volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 },
 ```

-The problem to be solved: **transform one tree into another most efficiently**.
+The problem to solve: **transform one tree into another most efficiently**.

-There are some generic algorithms that solve the given problem, however, all of them have `O(N3)` complexity which makes them inefficient.
+There are some generic algorithms that solve the given problem, but they all have an `O(N3)` complexity that makes them inefficient.

-Imagine having to do 1 million comparisons to display 1000 elements.
+Imagine having to make 1 million comparisons to display 1000 elements.

 Far too expensive to be used in real projects.

-That is why React implements a heuristic algorithm with `O(N)` complexity based on the two assumptions.
+For this reason, React implements a heuristic algorithm with `O(N)` complexity based on the two assumptions.

 #### Assumption #1: two elements of different types will produce different trees

-For example, when the root elements have different types, React will tear down the old tree and build a new one from scratch:
+For example, if the root elements have different types, React will tear down the old tree and build a new one from scratch:

 ```jsx
 <div>